 Once in Hpa-An, you have two options to get to Zwegabin: rent a motorbike or get a tuktuk driver to take you there.
 If you opt for a driver, it might be a good idea to arrange a pick-up time the following day.

-At the foot of Mount Zwegabin you'll find the Lumbini Gardens where there are 1100 buddhas statues.
+At the foot of Mount Zwegabin, you'll find the Lumbini Gardens where there are 1100 Buddha statues.
 It makes for a nice start to the hike ahead.

 The trail does have monkeys, which will steal any food or anything else that interests them.
 You'll want to keep things secure in packs just in case.